Responsive Website Redesign

 Users favored the layout of the newsletter page and found the footer subscription option convenient and easy to use.

-Changes Made Based on Usability Testing
+Two Changes Made Based on Usability Testing

 Improved the "Process" section on the "Custom Designs" page